apache/kylin/website/docs/modeling/model_design/measure_design/collect_set.md

 ---

-From v5, Kylin supports the COLLECT_SET function, which returns a set of unique elements as an array.
+From Kylin 5, Kylin supports the COLLECT_SET function, which returns a set of unique elements as an array.
 The syntax is `COLLECT_SET(column)`.
-In smart mode, the product recommends the index containing the COLLECT_SET measure based on your query.
-In AI augmented mode the COLLECT_ SET measure is customizable.
+The COLLECT_ SET measure is customizable.